 Getting out of your comfort zone is a conscious decision where you decide to try something or be somewhere new.
 Taking that a step further, walk outside of your house or step off a plane and get lost.
 Wander aimlessly.
 Do not take out your phone and figure out where you are.
 If your first instinct is to take a right, take a left instead.
 Get into the car and just start driving.
 Get off a highway ramp into an unknown area.

 Sound scary?
 Good, it is meant to be!
 But it is also meant to be very rewarding.
 Right now, you are feeling lost, and you are in search of yourself.
 Take your physical body and literally get lost.
 It is a therapeutic exercise that reminds us that no matter how lost we get, we can always find our way back.
 This literal exercise will translate into a more figurative realization when you are trying to find yourself.
+Where do you want to go when you find yourself again?
 As an added bonus, it should get you out of your comfort zone as well.

 A third party perspective is a very beneficial tool when attempting to find yourself.
 We strongly encourage seeking guidance from people you know that inspire you, but that often comes with the hiccup of a biased perspective.
 Another problem is that a good conversation is a back and forth between two people, so it is easy to get off track or end up talking about the other person rather than yourself.